 Have you ever tried to pat your head and rub your stomach at the same time?
-How about moving your right foot clockwise, while drawing the number 6 with your right hand?
-Both of these activities may drive you crazy if you can’t get them right.
-And for the beginner piano player trying to coordinate the left and right hand together, the feeling might be pretty similar.
+This activity may drive you crazy if you can’t get it right.
+And for the beginning piano player trying to coordinate the left and right hand together, the feeling might be pretty similar.

 Before you even attempt a difficult passage, make sure your note reading skills are up to par.
 If you can’t distinguish each note on the staff quickly, take a step back and master that first.
 Trust us – it will make the process a lot easier!

 Piano for Beginners: An Intro to Reading Music & Finger Exercises

 Piano for Beginners: Essential Piano Exercises to Practice